Hillsborough disaster: Disaster appeal fund

-A disaster appeal fund was set up with donations of £500,000 from the UK Government, £100,000 from Liverpool F.C. and £25,000 each from the cities of Liverpool, Sheffield, and Nottingham.
+A disaster appeal fund was set up with donations of (equivalent to about at the time and $million currently) from the UK Government, (about at the time and $ currently) from Liverpool F.C. and (about at the time and $ currently) each from the cities of Liverpool, Sheffield, and Nottingham.
 The Liverpool F.C. donation was the amount the club would have received (as its share of the match income) had the semi-final gone ahead as planned.
-Within days, donations had passed £1 million, swelled by donations from individuals, schools and businesses.
+Within days, donations had passed million (about million at the time and $million currently), swelled by donations from individuals, schools and businesses.
 Other fundraising activities included a Factory Records benefit concert and several fundraising football matches.
-The two teams involved in the Bradford City stadium fire, Bradford City and Lincoln City, met for the first time since the 1985 disaster in a game that raised £25,000 for the Hillsborough fund.
-By the time the appeal closed in 1990, it had raised more than £12 million.
+The two teams involved in the Bradford City stadium fire, Bradford City and Lincoln City, met for the first time since the 1985 disaster in a game that raised (about at the time and $ currently) for the Hillsborough fund.
+By the time the appeal closed in 1990, it had raised more than million (about million at the time and $million currently).
 Much of the money went to victims and relatives of those involved in the disaster and provided funds for a college course to improve the hospital phase of emergency care.

 In May 1989, a charity version of the Gerry and the Pacemakers song "Ferry Cross the Mersey" was released in aid of those affected.
 The record was produced by Stock Aitken Waterman and featured Liverpool musicians Paul McCartney, Gerry Marsden (of the Pacemakers), Holly Johnson, and The Christians.
 It entered the UK Singles Chart at number one on 20 May, and remained at the top of the chart for three weeks.
 Despite having stronger ties to Liverpool F.C., Gerry and the Pacemakers' earlier hit "You'll Never Walk Alone" was not used because it had recently been re-recorded for the Bradford City stadium fire appeal.